chrisstef/defi-staking/README.md

 - **[Rinkeby](https://www.rinkeby.io/#stats)**
 - **[Mumbai](https://mumbai.polygonscan.com/)**

-It allows you to:
+The dapp allows us to:

 - `stakeTokens`: Add a token to the farming contract for yield farming.

 - `unStakeTokens`: Remove your tokens from the contract.

-- `claimTokens`: Claim 50 mock USDT required for staking.
+- `claimTokens`: Mint 50 mock USDT required for staking.

-- `issueTokens`: Issue a reward to the users staking on the dapp!
+- `issueTokens`: Issue a reward to the users who are staking.

 For the above interactions with the blockchain, we created 3 smart contracts namely: